cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

                 go build

             After fetching all the Go library dependencies (can take minutes) an executable named "pgwatch" should be generated.
-Additionally it's a good idea to copy it to `/usr/bin/pgwatch`.
+Additionally, it's a good idea to copy it to `/usr/bin/pgwatch`.

     -   Configure a SystemD auto-start service (optional)